 Welcome to the 2025 United States Patent and Trademark Office National Patent Application Drafting Competition ("The Competition").
-Designed to introduce law students to issues arising in United States patent law, The Competition was created in 2014 and has evolved into a national event.
-The Competition provides participants an opportunity to develop patent prosecution skills by applying legal principles to a hypothetical Invention Statement.
+Designed to introduce law students to issues arising in United States patent law, the Competition was created in 2014 and has evolved into a national event.
+The Competition provides participants an opportunity to develop patent prosecution skills by applying legal principles to a hypothetical Invention Statement provided by the Competition organizing committee, which serves as the basis for drafting the patent application.
 Each team will complete a search pertaining to the Invention Statement, draft a utility patent application, and defend their decisions before a panel of judges comprising United States Patent and Trademark Office (USPTO) executives/personnel, patent practitioners, academicians, and/or special guest judges from the IP community.
 Successful teams will demonstrate an ability to draft a patent specification and claims that are both patentable over the prior art and valuable, in terms of breadth of the claims and other considerations relating to post-issuance enforcement of the patent.

-The Competition consists of a Regional Round virtually hosted by each Regional Outreach Office and a National Finals Round.
+The Competition consists of a Regional Round virtually hosted by each USPTO Regional Outreach Office and a National Finals Round.
 The winner of each Regional Round Group will advance to compete in-person in the National Finals held at USPTO headquarters in Alexandria, Virginia.1